openharmony/third_party_llvm-project/clang/docs/ClangCommandLineReference.rst

 Enable stack protectors for all functions

+.. option:: -fstack-protector-ret-all

+Enable stack protectors for all functions with return address check

+.. option:: -fstack-protector-ret-strong

+Enable stack protectors for some functions vulnerable to stack smashing with return address check

 .. option:: -fstack-protector-strong

 Enable stack protectors for some functions vulnerable to stack smashing.
 Compared to -fstack-protector, this uses a stronger heuristic that includes functions containing arrays of any size (and any type), as well as any calls to alloca or the taking of an address from a local variable

-.. option:: -fstack-protector-ret

-Enable stack protectors for all functions with return address check

 .. option:: -fstack-size-section, -fno-stack-size-section